PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/3d_bev_detection.en.md

 comments: true
 ---

-# Tutorial on Using the 3D Multimodal Fusion Detection Module
+# 3D Multimodal Fusion Detection Module Tutorial

 ## I. Overview
 The 3D multimodal fusion detection module is a key component in the fields of computer vision and autonomous driving, responsible for locating and marking the 3D coordinates and detection box information of regions containing specific targets in images or videos.
 The performance of this module directly affects the accuracy and efficiency of the entire vision or autonomous driving perception system.
 The 3D multimodal fusion detection module typically outputs 3D bounding boxes of target regions, which are then passed as inputs to the target recognition module for further processing.